lkeab/gsnet/README.md

 - [Pyrender](https://github.com/mmatl/pyrender)

 ## Run GSNet
-Please follow the [readme](https://github.com/lkeab/gsnet/tree/master/reference_code/GSNet-release) page.
+Please follow the [readme](https://github.com/lkeab/gsnet/tree/master/reference_code/GSNet-release) page (including the pretrained model).

 ## Citation
 Please star this repository and cite the following paper in your publications if it helps your research: